lakhtanov/SimpleBTree/README.md

 SimpleBTree
 ===========

-A very simple realization of B-Tree with the basic functionality.
+A very simple implementation of B-Tree with the basic functionality.